 The Philadelphia Inquirer Terrance C.Z.
-Egger PUBLISHER AND CEO Stan Wisch OWSKI EXECUTIVE EDITOR / SENIOR VICE PRESIDENT Gabriel Escobar PMN EDITOR / VICE PRESIDENT Michael Days PMN VICE PRESIDENT / DIVERSITY AND INCLUSION Patrick Kerkstra PMN MANAGING EDITOR s a PMN MAN AGING EDITO Pat Mcl oone DMN MANAGING EDITOR / SPORTS Kim Fox PMN MANAGING EDITOR / AUDIENCE DEVELOPMENT S Neff PMN DEPUTY MANAGING EDITOR / INVESTIGATIO Stephen Givnn PMN DEPUTY MANAGING EDITOR / SUNDAY n Leighton PMN DEPUTY MANAGING EDITOR / EDITING & STANDARDS Michelle Biork PMN DEPUTY MANAGING EDITOR / OPERATIONS & PROJECTS Report must be released or decades, the Ro-man Catholic Church has gone to extremes to ignore cover up and down ignore, the widespread sexual play abuse and rape of boys and some girls across the world.
-So it comes as no surprise that nearly two dozen current and former priests are seek-ing to block the release of a grand jury report detailing se-rial sexual abuse in Catholic dioceses across Pennsylvania. and Fight, deny, a ave been the delay Fight, deny, and uetay have been the Catholic Church's playbook when it comes to clergy sexual abuse.
-When all else fails, the church quietly pays confidential settlements to sweep cases under the rug But the truth must come out if the church and its vic- EDITORIAL The Supreme Court should order inaccuracies in the grand jury report fixed.
-But it must ecome public.
+Egger PUBLISHER AND CEO OWSKI EXECUTIVE EDITOR / SENIOR VICE PRESIDENT Gabriel Escobar PMN EDITOR / VICE PRESIDENT Michael Days PMN VICE PRESIDENT / DIVERSITY AND INCLUSION Patrick Kerkstra PMN MANAGING EDITOR Dat Mrl none DMN MANAGING EDITOR / SPORTS Kim Fox PMN MANAGING EDITOR / AUDIENCE DEVELOPMENT Stephen Glynn PMN DEPUTY MANAGING EDITOR / SUNDAY n Leighton PMN DEPUTY MANAGING EDITOR / EDITING & STANDARDS Michelle Biork PMN DEPUTY MANAGING EDITOR / OPERATIONS & PROJECTS Report must be released or decades, the Ro-man Catholic Church has gone to extremes to ignore cover up and down ignore, the widespread sexual play abuse and rape of boys and some girls across the world.
+So it comes as no surprise that nearly two dozen current and former priests are seek-ing to block the release of a grand jury report detailing se-rial sexual abuse in Catholic dioceses across Pennsylvania. and Fight, deny, a ave been the delay Fight, deny, and delay have been the Catholic Church's playbook when it comes to clergy sexual abuse.
+When all else fails, abuse when all else fails, and the control payer confithe church quietly pays confidential settlements to sweep cases under the rug.
+But the truth must come out if the church and its vic-

-tims can ever move past this sordid scandal.
-That is why the Pennsylvania Supreme Court must allow the release Court must allow the release of the more than 800-page grand jury report that shines a light on alleged clergy abuse in all of the state's Catholic diocesse except for Philadel-phia and Altoona-Johnstown, which was the achieved of which were the subject of earlier investigations.
-The report is the culmina Ine report is the culmina-tion of a two-year investigation by Attorney General Josh Sha-piro's office, which included grand jury testimony by doz-ens of sexual abuse victims.
-Church officials in the six diogeness that ware the former dioceses that were the focus of the investigation said they of the investigation saturity would not try to stop the re-port's release.
+EDITORIAL The Supreme Court should order inaccuracies in the grand jury report fixed.
+But it must ecome public. tims can ever move past this sordid scandal.
+That is why the Pennsylvania Supreme Court must allow the release court must allow the release of the more than 800-page grand jury report that shines a light on alleged clergy abuse in all of the state's Catholic dioceses except for Philadelphia and Altoona-Johnstown, which were the authors to a support of the state which were the subject of earinvestigations.
+The report is the culmina ine report is the culmina-tion of a two-year investigation by Attorney General Josh Sha-piro's office, which included grand jury testimony by doz-ens of sexual abuse victims.
+Church officials in the six discesses that were the fordioceses that were the focus of the investigation said they or the investigation said they would not try to stop the report's release.
 But attorneys for nearly two dozen current and former clergy went to court to block the report's re-lease, claiming it was full of inaccuracies that tarnish the clergymen's reputations It would be good to know who is paying the legal fees for the clergy, who are repre-sented by the high-powered firm of Saul Ewing Arnstein & Lehr LLP.
 In the meantime, the Su-preme Court should consid-